-22.121.1 The Planning Committee is made up of 15 borough councillors.
-A number of other councillors are named as substitute members of the Committee.
+- 21.1 The Planning Committee is made up of 15 borough councillors.
+A number of other councillors are named as substitute members of the Committee. - 21.2 Planning Committee meetings are held in the Council Chamber, and usually take place every four weeks on a Wednesday evening beginning at 7pm.
+Sometimes there are special meetings to discuss major or strategic applications.

-- Planning Committee meetings are held in the Council Chamber, and usually take place every four weeks on a Wednesday evening beginning at 7pm.
-Sometimes there are special meetings to discuss major or strategic applications. - 22.321.3 Agendas are published on the Council's website five clear working days before each meeting. - 22.421.4 Any member of the public can attend Planning Committee meetings and listen to the discussions about applications and other matters on the public part of the meeting agenda. - 22.521.5 The Planning Committee makes decisions on about 5% of the planning applications the Council receives.
-The Director of Planning and Regeneration Joint Executive Head of Planning Development decides all other applications under delegated powers. - All meetings are open to the public (s100 Local Government Act 1972).
+- 21.3 Agendas are published on the Council's website five clear working days before each meeting. - 21.4 Any member of the public can attend Planning Committee meetings and listen to the discussions about applications and other matters on the public part of the meeting agenda. - 21.5 The Planning Committee makes decisions on about 5% of the planning applications the Council receives.
+The Joint Executive Head of Planning Development decides all other applications under delegated powers. - 21.6 All meetings are open to the public (s100 Local Government Act 1972).
 Where there are aspects of a matter which are required to be dealt with in private, the Committee may pass a resolution to exclude the public from the meeting (s100A(4) LGA 1972).
-That resolution must identify the matters to which it refers and state the description of the "Exempt Information" under the relevant paragraph(s) of Part 1 of Schedule 12A tof the LGA 1972. - 212.7 Unless otherwise decided by a majority of councillors present and voting at the meeting, all meetings shall finish by no later than 10.30pm.
+That resolution must identify the matters to which it refers and state the description of the "Exempt Information" under the relevant paragraph(s) of Part 1 of Schedule 12A to the LGA 1972. - 21.7 Unless otherwise decided by a majority of councillors present and voting at the meeting, all meetings shall finish by no later than 10.30pm.
 Any outstanding items not completed by the end of the meeting shall be adjourned to a reconvened meeting or the next ordinary meeting of the Committee.